glacials/nullpo/README.md

 ### My thoughts from today

 I have no idea why I created a new database connection to do this.
+This also runs four queries per username displayed per pageload.
+This could have been combined into one query per username per pageload very easily, one query per pageload decently easily, and one query per long period of time (~day) with some light caching.

 I like that the code used existing user groups to manage status.
 The group IDs themselves are hardcoded in, and if I had the knowledge necessary (or the will to obtain it) this would have been a lot cleaner as a database column on the groups